yyoossk/Emu4VitaPlus/README.en.md

 ```

 # Paths
-## Priviews
+## Previews
 The program will automatically search for a `jpg` or `png` image with the same name in the `.previews` directory under the rom directory.
 If not found, it will search for the screenshots saved in instant state.

 ## Cheats
-The program will be found the .cht file of the same name as rom in the rom directory, the `.cheats` directory under the rom directory, and `ux0:/data/EMU4VITAPLUS/[core]/cheats` directory, whichever is found first.
+The program will find the .cht file of the same name as rom in the rom directory, the `.cheats` directory under the rom directory, and `ux0:/data/EMU4VITAPLUS/[core]/cheats` directory, whichever is found first.

 ## Instant State
 ux0:/data/EMU4VITAPLUS/[core]/savestates/[rom]